Liancourt Rocks dispute: After 2000

 In July 2008, the U.S. Board on Geographic Names (BGN) changed the name of the country to which Liancourt Rocks belong from South Korea to Undesignated Sovereignty and also changed the name from "Dokdo" to "Liancourt Rocks".
 Responding to this change, Gonzalo R. Gallegos, Acting Deputy Spokesman of the U.S. State Department, said on July 28, 2008 that the United States has long maintained a policy stance of neutrality on the islets, and that the latest change does not represent any policy change within the U.S. government.
 The classification of the Liancourt Rocks as Undesignated Sovereignty in the BGN database was reversed on July 30 under the order of U.S. President George W. Bush, once again marking the status of Liancourt Rocks under South Korean control.

-President Lee's 2012 visit to the Liancourt Rocks

-On August 10, 2012, the President of South Korea, Lee Myung-Bak, visited the Liancourt Rocks, which made him the first South Korean president to do so.
+On August 10, 2012, the South Korean President Lee Myung-Bak visited the Liancourt Rocks, which made him the first South Korean president to do so.
 Japan temporarily withdrew its ambassador to South Korea, Masatoshi Muto, and Minister for Foreign Affairs Kōichirō Gemba summoned the South Korean ambassador to file a complaint and threatened to lodge a case with the International Court of Justice (ICJ), which was rejected by South Korea.
 It could do so because both countries party to a dispute must agree to such ICJ cases.
 It was the first time for Japan to make such a move in 47 years, since Japan and South Korea officially re-established relations in 1965.

-2012 Japanese proposal to settle before ICJ

 On August 21, 2012 Japan officially proposed to South Korea that the two countries refer the dispute to the ICJ, which was officially rejected by South Korea on August 30, 2012.